 - Walk Score: 38

 LeClaire Courts is the last on this list of Chicago neighborhoods for long term rental property investments.
-The LaClaire Courts neighborhood is a unique residential real estate project within the Chicago housing market as it was the first to be built on the outer edge of the city.
+The LaClaire Courts neighborhood is a unique residential real estate project within the Chicago real estate market as it was the first to be built on the outer edge of the city.
 In 2019 rental properties here are in high demand and bring high return on investment in terms of cap rate and cash on cash return to investors.
 Investing in a traditional rental property in LeClaire Courts constitutes an excellent opportunity to make money in real estate in 2019, 2020, and beyond.

 Chicago Real Estate Market: Airbnb Rentals